 AONB Management Plans are statutory plans.
 They provide a framework for ensuring delivery of the statutory purpose for AONBs, that of conserving and enhancing the natural beauty of the landscape.

-The Forest of Bowland AONB Joint Advisory Committee has committed to undertake the review on behalf of the eight local authorities in the area, Craven District Council, Lancashire County Council, Lancaster City Council, North Yorkshire County Council, Pendle Borough Council, Preston City Council, Ribble Valley Borough Council and Wyre Council.
+During 2018 the Forest of Bowland AONB Joint Advisory Committee undertook a review on behalf of the eight local authorities in the area, Craven District Council, Lancashire County Council, Lancaster City Council, North Yorkshire County Council, Pendle Borough Council, Preston City Council, Ribble Valley Borough Council and Wyre Council.

-A review group has been established comprising representation from the local authorities, Natural England and AONB staff.
+A review group was established comprising representation from the local authorities, Natural England and AONB staff.
 The Joint Advisory Committee has delegated responsibility for managing the review process to a review group, which will report regularly to the AONB Joint Advisory Committee during the review.

 Summary Report for the AONB Management Plan Online Survey